 The law prohibits discrimination against persons with disabilities in employment, but the constitution and law do not protect persons with disabilities from discrimination in the provision of state services.
-Although the law does not mandate access to public buildings or services, building owners increasingly incorporated accessibility features into new construction and premises renovation.
-The government provided for special education throughout the school system; however, for practical reasons, most parents chose to send their children to three special education schools operating in the country.
-The government and nongovernmental organizations (NGOs) continued to provide training and work opportunities for such persons.
-The Ministry of Social Development includes an office responsible for looking after persons with disabilities, as well as a council for the disabled, which reviews disability-related issues.
+Although the law does not mandate access to public transportation, services or buildings, building owners increasingly incorporated accessibility features into new construction and premises renovation.
+The government provided for special education throughout the school system; however, most parents chose to send their children to three special education schools operating in the country.
+The government and nongovernmental organizations (NGOs) continued to provide training and work opportunities for persons with disabilities.
+The Ministry of Social Development includes an office responsible for looking after persons with disabilities, as well as a council for persons with disabilities, which reviews disability-related issues.
+The council consists mainly of persons with disabilities, and its president must be a person with a recognized form of disability.